 - Triage is our mini emergency room.
-OB triage is run by the intern and supervised by the 2nd year resident.
+OB triage is run by the intern and supervised by an upper level.
 Here we are trying to determine if the patient needs to be admitted or can go home. - Follow the intern/resident initially to get oriented.
 If it is really busy, offer to start the H&P on the patient and then present to the intern/resident (see Triage H&P note).
-Do the physical exam but wait to do the vaginal exam with the intern/ resident.
+Do the physical exam but wait to do the vaginal exam with the intern/resident.
 DO NOT write the following in your note: chest pain (it may just be heartburn), SOB (most pregnant patients feel this way normally), weakness, dizziness or leg pain until you have spoken to the intern or resident first (this applies to all notes while on this rotation).

 - Important question for ALL obstetric patients (5 common questions): vaginal bleeding? vaginal discharge? leakage of fluid? contractions- if so, how often? fetal movement? - To learn cervical exams, grab a pair of gloves when the intern or resident checks the patient.
 It is best to teach you the cervical exam once the patient has an epidural. - You can all help by trying to help gather supplies for the patient exam.
 Ask the resident/ intern or nurse for the location of the following: - 1.
 Culture swabs: Gonorrhea/Chlamydia culture, Group B strep culture - 2.
 Wet prep: Q-tips, slide, slide cover slip, and normal saline ampulle - 3.
 Sterile speculum - 4.
 Bed pan and chux pad - 5.
-Light - Many of the patients have been seen in clinic or in triage before.
-The nurse will pull out the patients chart in the file cabinet.
-Use CLIQ (ILH/UMC) or Soarian (Touro) to get prenatal labs and ultrasound info. - If they've had a previous c-section find out the indication and print the operative report.
+Light